The Faculty of Philosophy

 Home / Philosophy

-Welcome to Undergraduate Philosophy at St Patrick’s Pontifical University Maynooth.
-Studying an undergraduate philosophy programme at St Patrick’s can be both an exciting and challenging experience.
-At St Patrick’s we offer undergraduate programmes to suit a wide range of needs and interests.
+Welcome to Philosophy at St Patrick’s Pontifical University Maynooth.
+Studying a philosophy programme at St Patrick’s can be both an exciting and challenging experience.
+At St Patrick’s we offer programmes to suit a wide range of needs and interests.
 Learn more about our offerings here below.
 We look forward to welcoming you to St Patrick’s and the study of philosophy.

 About Philosophy